All Episodes

 One reason why there is concern about explosive devices is that various different kinds of explosive devices have already been detected.

-There's also a search warrant out for the vehicle of the shooter, but again, care and caution is being undertaken to make sure that entry is not made into that vehicle in a way or that could pose harm to the people who are trying to enter into it.
+There's also a search warrant out for the vehicle of the shooter, but again, care and caution is being undertaken to make sure that entry is not made into that vehicle in a way that could pose harm to the people who are trying to enter into it.

-One was a shotgun, and the other is a 38 revolver.
+One was a shotgun and the other is a 38 revolver.

 It's my information that both of these weapons were obtained by the shooter from his father.